+hereby s submit n ny application for the issue of a Pile otage Exemption Certificate (PEC)

-1 Full Name:
+1. Full Name:

-2 Address:
+2. Address:

-3 Date of Birth:4 Nationality:
+3. Date o f Birth:

+4. Nationality:

-5 Name & Address of Employer / Shipping Company:
+5. Name & Address of Empl oyer / Shipping Co mpany:

-- 7 Position / Rank in which PEC is to be used: Master / First Mate (Delete As Applicable) - 8 Grade of Certificate of Competency: - Number of Certificate of Competency and Date Issued:
+6. Positio n / Rank in which F PEC is to be used:.

+7. Certificate of Competency held:

+8. Number of Certificate of Competency:

-9 Experience of the Larne Pilotage District, include prior experiences (if applicable):
+9. Navigational experience of the Larne Pilotage District.

-(a) Vessel name Date(s)
+(a) Vessel Name:Dates

+(b) \ /essel Name: Dates

-(b) Vessel nameDate(s).....
+(c) Vessel Name:Dates

-Tripping data in 1 Tides Environment
+Tripping d Tripping data in Tides Environment

+previous 1 12

-previous 12 months Ebb Flood Daylight 50% Darkness 50%
+months.
+Ebb Flood Daylight 50% Darkness 50% Darkness 50%

-In - 12 minimum

-Out - 12 minimum

-Total

-Please confirm you have gained experience of a wide range of wind speeds and direction.
+In- 12 mini mum

+Out- 12 mi nimum

+Issue 4.8 Date: June 2022

+С emise and/or describe the range of wind speeds/direction and tidal s that you have experienced during the period of undertaking qualifying

-10 Please supply copy of evidence of capability:
+10. Plea se supply copy of evidence of capability:

-a) Employer affidavit b) Vessels Senior Master assessment
+(a) Employer affidavit

+(b) Completed Conformation Form.

-11 Vessels for which PEC is required?
+11. Vess sels for which PEC is required?